What are Carpenter Ants?

 If you haven’t actually seen carpenter ants or termites, you could still detect them through the boreholes they create.
 Carpenter ant tunnels are hollowed out and relatively neat to make it easy for them to move through them.
 Termites, however, just eat wood so theirs are sloppier and frequently leave behind a sawdust-like material.
 If you think the problem is termites, visit our termite treatment page.

-The Potential Damages from Carpenter Ants
+What Are The Potential Damages Caused Carpenter Ants?

 Carpenter ants can cause a great deal of destruction.
 Since the tunnels they make are for nesting, as the colony grows, more and more damage will be done.
 Combine that with a 60-day maturation cycle for adult worker carpenter ants and an increasing amount of adult carpenter will spread out, making more and more nests in your home’s infrastructure.
 Plus the ant queen will eventually birth winged males and females who will create additional colonies in your home if left undisturbed.